ckeditor/ckeditor4/tests/core/selection/manual/focusafterundoing.md

 1. Click inside the 2nd editor to focus it.
 	* `Editor 2: focus` should be logged once.
 1. Type something.
-1. Undo (check both - by keystroke and button).
+1. Undo.
 	* Nothing should be logged.
-Focus should not be lost.
+	* Focus should not be lost.
-	* There should be a blinking caret in the editor.
+	* The caret should be blinking in the editor.
-1. Click outside editor.
+1. Click outside the editor.
 	* `Editor 2: blur` should be logged once.